Kaleb-dag/Ip-1-Final/README.md

 ## Project Titles

 ### 1. **Rock-Paper-Scissors Game**
-This is an implementation of the classic Rock-Paper-Scissors game.
+- This is an implementation of the classic Rock-Paper-Scissors game.

 ### 2. **Book Store**
-This is a basic implementation of a book store system.
+- This is a basic implementation of a book store system.

 ---

 ## Group Number/Name
--Group 2
+- Group 2
--Free thinkers
+- Free thinkers

 ---
 ## Group Members